-Study: Transparent pricing doesn't curb doctors' use of high-cost hospital imaging testsJanuary 23rd, 2013 in Health /
+Study: Transparent pricing doesn't curb doctors' use of high-cost hospital imaging testsJanuary 23, 2013 in Medicine & Health / Health

 In a study designed to see if doctors who are told the exact price of expensive medical tests like MRIs in advance would order fewer of them, Johns Hopkins researchers got their answer: No.